-We expect all of our students to attend school regularly and on time.
-We set all students a minimum target level of 96%.
-Students and parents should monitor their attendance and punctuality on Satchel One.
-The school regularly reviews each student's attendance and engages West Berkshire Education Welfare Service where attendance falls below 90%.
-An attendance rate of 90% is equivalent to missing half a day of school per week or one day per fortnight.1 6 out of 10 students with an attendance rate of 95% or more gain at least 5 GCSE grades 5-9.
+We expect all our pupils to attend school regularly and on time.
+We set all pupils a minimum target level of 96%.
+Pupils and parents should routinely monitor their attendance and punctuality on Satchel One.
+The school regularly reviews each pupil's attendance and West Berkshire Education Welfare Service may get involved where attendance falls below 90%.
+An attendance rate of 90% is equivalent to missing half a day of school per week or one day per fortnight. i

 The diagram below illustrates clearly the impact attendance can have on academic achievement.

-Clearly any absence affects the pattern of a child's schooling and regular absence will seriously affect their learning.
-The aim should be 100% attendance all of the time, although we understand this is not always possible.
-Ensuring regular attendance at school is a parent's legal responsibility, but helping to maintain a regular pattern of attendance is everyone's responsibility - parents, students and all members of school staff.
-We are keen to work with parents, students and the Local Authority to ensure attendance is as good as it can be to improve the chances of the young people in our care.
-Students who miss school frequently can fall behind with their work and do less well in exams.
+At KS4, pupils not achieving grade 9-4 in English and mathematics had an overall rate of 8.8%, compared to 5.2% among those gaining grade 4.
+The overall absence rate of pupils not achieving grade 9 to 4 was twice as high as those achieving grade 9 to 5 (8.8% compared to 3.7%). ^{II} experience, wellbeing and wider life chances.
+The aim should be 100% attendance all the time, although we understand this is not always possible.
+Ensuring regular attendance at school is a parent's legal responsibility, but helping to maintain a regular pattern of attendance is everyone's responsibility - parents, pupils and all members of school staff.
+We are keen to work with parents, pupils and the Local Authority to ensure attendance is as good as it can be to improve the chances of the young people in our care.
+Pupils who miss school frequently can fall behind with their work and do less well in exams.
 Good attendance and punctuality also show potential employers and colleges that a young person is reliable.